thor-harsh/Project--ML-22/README.md

 Natural language processing is an interdisciplinary subfield of computer science and linguistics.
 It is primarily concerned with giving computers the ability to support and manipulate speech.It is a machine learning technology that gives computers the ability to interpret, manipulate, and comprehend human language.<br></br>

+**Important Note: Please check the tsv file before jumping to the code.**

 </table>

+**So what are you waiting for..
+Jump to the code to get started.
+As usual for any doubt or query see you in pull request section.